DaveAldon/AI-Art-Slack-Bot/README.md

 3. Run `webui-user.bat` and the server should start up in a command prompt window

+To verify that it's running properly, try going to `<IP_ADDRESS>:7861/docs` in a browser.
+You should see a Swagger UI page.

 #### The Slack Bot

 Next, we'll create a very simple Slack application using Typescript.
 This bot will be invoked in a Slack channel by typing `/art <PROMPT>`, and the bot will reply with the result from our Stable Diffusion model.